-- 17. In HRWD 4233 HRD Legal and Ethical Issues, the final assignment places the students in the role of a consultant to an ambitious entrepreneur who has gotten himself into a situation with multiple legal and ethical issues.
-The students must provide a professional memo to help the entrepreneur deal with the legal and ethical challenges of his business.
-The assignment assesses the students' ability to identify the various legal and ethical issues presented, to analyze them, and provide actionable advice to the entrepreneur.
-The organization and mechanics of the memo are also part of the assessment. - 18.
-In HRWD 4313 Human Resource Development Program and Product Evaluation.
+15. In HRWD 4233 - HRD Legal and Ethical Issues, students must respond to a series of situations based on real world cases which require them to analyze the facts and apply concepts from the class in their responses.
+Assessment is based on the student's ability to identify the various legal and ethical issues presented and analyze them using concepts from prior class assignments and the textbook.
+Some assessment is also based on the organization and mechanics of the student's response.
+The grading process uses a rubric specifically developed for this class.
+A new edition of the textbook is being used.

+16.In HRWD 4313 - Human Resource Development Program and Product

+Evaluation.
 The final assessment consists of the students' using a training program they recently completed and completing an "Instrument for Evaluating a Program's Potential for Transfer for that program.
-While completing the instrument, consider the following information: - a.
-You may not have accurate knowledge of the manager's actions.
+While completing the instrument, consider the following information:

+- a.
+You may not have accurate knowledge of the manager's actions. - b.
-- b.
 What area(s) did your training program score the lowest in? - c.
 Manager's actions, participant's actions, and T&D's actions before, during, and after training? - d.
-Considering your experience(s), what actions can your group take to help ensure that your training program transfers to the workplace? - 19.
-In HRWD 4323 Instructional Technology and Design.
+Considering your experience(s), what actions can your group take to help ensure that your training program transfers to the workplace?

+17. In HRWD 4323 - Instructional Technology and Design.
 The final assessment in this class is a group project.
 The group is to use the information learned from assignments during the semester to use technology to develop an online class session according to sound instructional design.
 As part of the presentation, they are to use a PowerPoint slide show consisting of 12-14 slides.
-Sections to be included are: describe the training or teaching group, the intended audience, a training needs assessment, training objectives, activities to meet the objectives, and evaluation plan, and a conclusion. - 20.
-In HRWD 4333 Human Resource Development Capstone.
+Sections to be included are: describe the training or teaching group, the intended audience, a training needs assessment, training objectives, activities to meet the objectives, and evaluation plan, and a conclusion.

+- 18. In HRWD 4333 Human Resource Development Capstone.
 The students have a choice to either complete or submit a research paper or a project that incorporates the three pillars of HRD.
-The three pillars are training and development, organization development, and career development. - 21.
-The measure used to assess the students' learning is the grades earned.
-For the fall 2019 semester 248 students enrolled in HRWD classes. - 84% earned a C or better - 12% earned a C - 20% earned a B - 52% earned an A
+The three pillars are training and development, organization development, and career development.

+- 19. The measure used to assess the students' learning is the grades earned.
+For the fall 2020 semester 188 students enrolled in HRWD classes.

+- 86% earned a C or better

+- 6% earned a C

+- 20% earned a B

+- 60% earned an A

-For the spring 2020 semester 193 students enrolled in HRWD classes.
+For the spring 2021 semester 193 students enrolled in HRWD classes.

 - 83% earned a C or better

 - 9% earned a C

 - 16% earned a B

 - 58% earned an A